ryanmokeefe/mocha-chai-supertest/readme.md

 #### BDD: Behavior-driven development

-A development methodology that was derived from `TDD` and `DDD` where tests are written in an English-like language (i.e. the `Gherkin` language) that specifies the external *behavior* (the specifications) of the unit without reference to how the unit was implemented (thus it is a form of *black box* testing).
+A development methodology that was derived from `TDD` and [`DDD`](https://en.wikipedia.org/wiki/Domain-driven_design) (Domain-driven design) where tests are written in an English-like language (i.e. the `Gherkin` language) that specifies the external *behavior* (the specifications) of the unit without reference to how the unit was implemented (thus it is a form of *black box* testing).
 The purpose of BDD is to both describe and test the behavior of a unit of code in a single *specification* file.

 ## Mocha, Chai And Javascript Testing - Intro (10 min)

 We've now created several Express applications.
 All these apps cover a single topic, so most of the time, they are quite small.
 But when you create a larger application, the codebase will become bigger and more complex every time you add some features.
-At some point, adding code in file A will break features in file B, and to avoid these "side-effects", we need to test our app.
+At some point, adding code in file A will break features in file B, and to avoid these "side-effects" or at least recognize immediately when they happen, we need to write tests our app and run them on each change.

 To do so in Node, we will use two libraries: one to run the tests and a second one to run the assertions.